lambdaprojects/webdb-i-challenge/README.md

 ## Answer: select \* from Customers where customerName like "%market%";

+- add a customer record for "The Shire", the contact name is "Bilbo Baggins" the address is "1 Hobbit-Hole" in "Bag End", postal code "111" and the country is "Middle Earth".

+## Answer: insert into customers (customerName,contactName, Address, city, postalcode, country) values ("The Shire", "Bilbo Baggins","1 Hobbit-Hole", "Bag End", "111", "Middle Earth" );

+- update Bilbo Baggins record so that the postal code changes to "11122".

+## Answer: update customers set postalcode = "11122" where customername like "%Shire";

 **Clicking the `Restore Database` button in the page will repopulate the database with the original data and discard all changes you have made**.

 ### Create Database and Table